Maintenance

 You may need to wear safety clothing and use safety equipment.

-You could work at a shipyard, in an office, on a ship, at a port or underwater.
+You could work at a shipyard, in an office, on a ship or underwater.

 Your working environment may be outdoors in all weathers, physically demanding and you may spend nights away from home.